opentraffic/osmlr/py/README.md

 # Downloading Tiles

 We have created a script that gives you the ability to fetch a subset of Valhalla json/osmlr tiles.
 The script uses a bounding box to determine the list of tiles that intersect with the bounding box.
+Or, you can always view the [listing of tiles] (https://s3.amazonaws.com/osmlr-tiles/listing.html) to see if any updates have been pushed up to S3.

 ### Run via the command line